ericholscher/ericholscher.com/site/speaking.rst

 Speaking
 ========

-I enjoy speaking at tech conferences quite a bit.
 I have always had an interest in teaching, and I believe that conference presentations are one of the best ways to teach in a professional setting.